alexnel/interactive-visualisation/README.md

 # Please take note:
-This program currently only works for small graphs.
+This program currently only works for small graphs and crashes after a while...
 I am working to try and fix this.